LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-~ \sectopic{RQ1.
-Which large language model demonstrates more robust performance across different prompts and datasets?} The goal is to examine the stability and robustness of LLMs under a wide range of variations.
+The goal is to examine the stability of LLMs under a wide range of settings.
 Specifically, we evaluate their performance across 64 distinct prompts and two datasets that differ in domain and complexity.